 - AI server URL.
 The address of connected PT AI Enterprise Server.

 - Username.
 The name of an authorized user.

 For the correct operation of the PT Application Inspector plugin, the following technical requirements must be met:

 - Visual Studio Code IDE 1.72.0 or later

 - 5 GB of free hard drive space

 Supported 64-bit OS:

 - Windows 10

-By default, the PT Application Inspector plugin collects anonymous usage data and sends it to our team to help us understand how to improve the product.
-We do not pass collected information to third parties.
-Source code or IP addresses are not collected.
-You can stop data collection by disabling the
+By default, the PT Application Inspector plugin collects anonymous usage data and sends it to our experts so that they can better understand how to improve the product.
+We do not share the collected information with third parties.
+We do not collect source code or IP addresses.
+To stop the data collection, disable the Allow telemetry collection setting.